 - Keep your messaging unique and short.
 Avoid clumsiness by using the right brand messaging.

-- You can create in-app messages to engage special segments of users, in-app notifications add more value.
-In-app user engagement strategy helps to create a stronger product experience.
+- You can create in-app messages to engage special segments of users, and in-app notifications add more value.
+An in-app user engagement strategy helps to create a stronger product experience.

 8. Leverage chatbots to increase engagement

 By 2023, AI-powered chatbots are expected to reduce business costs by $8 billion.
 Companies are continually looking for ways to use AI to assure success in the increasingly competitive business world.

 In fact, forward-looking businesses are using AI chatbots to personalize their B2C communications. with bots, they can easily know how to measure customer engagement and deploy them to cater to engaged customers as well.
 While there are many platforms where chatbots can be used, Facebook bots are the most common.

 Red bull is a leading energy drink in the world, selling approximately 7.5 billion cans annually.
 The well-known brand sought out to increase user engagement on social media while gathering customer insights for their products and marketing endeavors.